vike256/Unibot/README.md

 - Add below package to Arduino IDE > Tools > Board > Boards Manager
     Raspberry Pi Pico/RP2040 by Earle F. Philhower, III

-Join an open discussion on hardware cheating from the link in my profile.